axu930/axu930.github.io/Projects/_posts/2025-04-30-test-projects.markdown

 TODO list:
 - Centering for Mermaid graphs
-- Get TikZ working--what I had working crashes my phone.
+- Get TikZ working--what I had crashes my phone.
+Note also that since this website is using a dark style, tikz should either have a light colored background or have light lines natively.

 # Markdown: Syntax